top of page

 • Erythritol has a pleasant sweetness profile similar to table sugar (sucrose) with slight acidity and bitterness but no detectable aftertaste.
 Each sweetener has a specific taste profile, which means the sweetness sensation begins, peaks, and lingers differently for each sweetener.
 The "sweetness intensity over time" is how quickly the sweet taste is perceived (registered with our brain) and how long the taste perception lasts in our mouth.
 When the sweet taste subsides, what is left is called the aftertaste.

 • Erythritol has a mild sweetness advertised as 60 to 70% as sweet as table sugar (sucrose).
 It means that to get the same sweetness level as table sugar, you will need to add more erythritol.
-Taste preference varies so, start with 1 1/3 teaspoon to replace 1 teaspoon of sugar and add more until you reach your optimum sweetness level.
+Taste preference varies so start with 1 1/3 teaspoon to replace 1 teaspoon of sugar and add more until you reach your optimum sweetness level.
 See the conversion chart below.

 How to measure erythritol?